Number and space

 by the indices.
 An intrinsic numerical order is determined by the numerical values of the set’s members themselves.

-numbers, like Ö2 and p.
+root of 2 and pi.
 According to the tradition, Pythagoras or one of his disciples discovered that he could not express the ratio of the diagonal and the side of a square by a fraction of natural numbers.
 Observe the ambiguity of the word ‘rational’

 in this context, meaning ‘proportional’ as well as ‘reasonable’.
 The Pythagoreans considered something reasonably understandable, if they could express it as a proportion.
 They were deeply shocked by their discovery that the ratio of